luiscielak/sqdesignlabs/_pages/case-study-pmi-disciplined-agile-pwa.md

 - hard to read, navigate, access

 ### Key Takeaways

+- Content is dense and difficult to navigate
+- Products and services are poorly integrated
+- Lack of trust and credibility is the most significant threat

 ![Key takeaways](https://user-images.githubusercontent.com/349454/192349507-7d9fbbfc-cc8f-4b2c-9a51-5a6e6c012f2d.jpg)

 The clunky interface and frustrating flows are the most critical shortfalls of the current product.